Crystal Palace F.C. (1861): Players

 The Football Annuals between 1868 and 1875 record the club as having between 60 and 70 members.
-The players were typically wealthy upper-middle-class businessmen who had the leisure time to participate in sport.
+The players were typically wealthy upper-middle-class businessmen, who had the leisure time to participate in sport.

 Douglas Allport played for the club over fourteen seasons and in that time acted as club captain, treasurer, secretary and FA representative.
 Walter Cutbill (1843–1915) and Arthur Cutbill (1847–1929) were prominent members and both former pupils at Forest School, which was a leading school in the early development of the game.

 Walter Dorling (1855–1925), the stepbrother of Isabella Beeton, played for the club between 1872 and 1875.
 Another player, Penge-born George Rutland Barrington Fleet (1853–1922), stage name Rutland Barrington, was later to gain fame as a star of Gilbert and Sullivan productions.
 Francis Luscombe (1849–1926), who captained England at rugby, played for the club between 1869 and 1871.

 Committee member and goalkeeper, Croydon-born wine merchant James Turner (1839–1922) became the second treasurer of the Football Association after its formation, and various Palace players were influential committee-members of the FA during its formative decade.

-When international football commenced in 1870 and 1872, players from Crystal Palace featured in both the ‘unofficial’ and the official versions of the first-ever international games.
+When international football commenced in 1870 and 1872, players from Crystal Palace featured in both the unofficial and official versions of the first-ever international games.

-Four players appeared for the England national team in the full internationals against Scotland between 1872 and 1876:
+Four players appeared for the England national team in full internationals against Scotland between 1872 and 1876: